iggyvilla/sari-sandbox-v2/README.md

 <h1 align="center">Sari Sandbox²</h1>

 The second-generation [Sari Sandbox](https://sarisandbox.github.io/), a virtual retail environment for embodied agents.
 Large performance improvements, multiplayer, a store builder, and more.
+The agent harness (Sari Agent²) for running VLMs in this sandbox is available in [this repository](https://github.com/uclsarisquared/sari-agent-2.0/tree/main).

 > [!NOTE]
 > We are still in the process of cleaning up the asset files, and the game will not build without it.
 We will release it once ready.